yaoyao-liu/e3bm/README.md

 ### Acknowledgements

-Our implementation uses the source code from the following repositories and users:
+Our implementation uses the source code from the following repositories:

 * [Learning Embedding Adaptation for Few-Shot Learning](https://github.com/Sha-Lab/FEAT)